 The option code found on a line set ticket for the Colorado rack requirement is code 225.
 If the Colorado certification decal is not present and you do not have a copy of the line set ticket contact the Collins Inside Sales Representatives at (800)533-1850

-Certification Decal example below.Location: Installed on the front bulkhead by the FMVSS (Same with the exception of the state name)Certification Label
+Certification Decal Example below.
+FMVSS (Same with the exception of the state name)